 The evidence that good external governance breeds good internal governance is puzzling in light of the implicit view in the literature that external governance acts as a substitute for internal governance.
 This view is influenced by the observation in La Porta et al. (1998, 2000) of a negative correlation of shareholder ownership and country-wide investor protection, as well as by the theories that argue that external finance and the market for corporate control can act as a disciplining device in the absence of good firm governance (e.g. Jensen (1986), Shleifer and Vishny (1997)).
+However, Franks and Mayer's (2001) finding of an active market in share blocks in Germany together with the exploitation of private benefits of control suggests against the substitution hypothesis.

-We derive our result that good external governance complements good internal governance, even though we assume that they are substitutes in limiting diversion: more of one should then reduce the need for the other.
-The intuition is the following: With preferences that exhibit decreasing absolute risk aversion, high-powered CEOs, which get paid more, become less risk averse and take greater gambles in diverting output.
-This increases incentives to worsen internal governance and to divert even more output.
-When external governance improves, the perverse incentive effect of CEO pay is weakened.
+Importantly, we derive our result that good external governance complements good internal governance, even though these instruments can be substitutes in limiting diversion: under substitutability, the higher the monitoring intensity, the lower the effectiveness of the deadweight fee in limiting diversion and thus more of one should reduce the need for the other and vice-versa.
+The intuition for our result is the following: With preferences that exhibit decreasing absolute risk aversion, high-powered CEOs, which get paid more, become less risk averse and take greater gambles in diverting output.
+This increases incentives to worsen internal governance and to divert even more output.2 When external governance improves, the perverse incentive effect of CEO pay is weakened.
 It is then possible for firms to give more formal pay to a CEO without unduly generating incentives to change governance, resulting in better overall firm-level governance.
 This mechanism applies when the level of risk aversion is low.